vfalendysh/AuRA-1.3/README.md

 ## Changes between 1.2 and 1.3
 ### Firmware
-- Max dev. time increased to 90 minutes
+- Max dev. time increased to 90 minutes.
-- Changed tanks captions in "Settings" menu
+- Changed tanks captions in "Settings" menu.
-- Enabled demo mode by default
+- Enabled demo mode by default.

 ### Mechanical
 - Main ball bearings are moved on the outside of the constaining bodies and now fixed on both sides.